ozra/onyx-lang/README.md

 - You want to be able to increase demands and strictness on code _when needed_.

-- Onyx loves you unconditionally - and so won't imprison you; an onyx-to-crystal converter is one aim - so that you can opt over to that if you'd wish to for some reason.
+- Onyx loves you unconditionally - and so won't imprison you; an onyx-to-crystal converter is one future aim - so that you can opt over to that if you'd wish to for some reason.

 ## What does it look like currently? ##